relevant-community/oracle/docs/README.md

 ---
-title: Cosmos Oracle Module
+title: Relevant Oracle Module
-description: The documentation of the Cosmos Oracle Module.
+description: The documentation of the Relevant Oracle Module for the Cosmso SDK.
 footer:
   newsletter: false
 aside: true
 ---

-# Cosmos Oracle Module
+# Relevant Oracle Module

 The Oracle module allows validators to run arbitrary off-chain worker processes and report the results for inclusion in the on-chain state.